 Either way, low-intensity steady-state cardio — a.k.a LISS cardio — might be the perfect addition to your weekly exercise routine.

-LISS stands for “low-intensity steady-state,” and it exists at the other side of the cardio spectrum from high-intensity interval training (HIIT), which is the kind of max-effort workout that tests your endurance and taxes your strength and power (if you’ve ever tried INSANITY, you know what we’re talking about).
+LISS stands for “low-intensity steady-state,” and it exists at the other side of the cardio spectrum from high-intensity interval training (HIIT), which is the kind of max-effort workout that tests your endurance and taxes your strength and power.

 For an activity to be considered LISS, it generally needs to be sustained for at least 30 minutes.
 (HIIT, by contrast, alternates between short bursts of intense activity and rest periods, with the former typically lasting no more than two minutes.)